RZ-3712/Intro-to-SIEM/README.md

-# Intro to SIEM
+# TryHackMe: Intro to SIEM

 ## Objective
 [Brief Objective - Remove this afterwards]

-The Intro to Security Information and Event Management (SIEM) project aimed to deepen an understanding of what a SIEM is, how it works and why it is needed.The project also focuses on network Visibility through SIEM, what log sources are, how log ingestion is done and capabilities a SIEM provides.
+The Introduction to Security Information and Event Management (SIEM) project aims to develop a foundational understanding of SIEM systems, including their purpose, functionality, and importance in cybersecurity.
+The project emphasizes network visibility, log sources, and log ingestion processes, while exploring the analytical capabilities provided by SIEM platforms.
+Hands-on lab work reinforces these concepts by simulating real-world scenarios where alerts are generated and analyzed to determine if they are true or false positives.

 ### Skills Learned
 [Bullet Points - Remove this afterwards]